anton-k/talks/csound-journal/Csound-expression-paper.md

 > dac $ lift1 synt $ uknob 0.5
 ~~~

+Notice that with let we can define not only constants but also functions.
+Our function `synt`
+takes in volume as an argument.

-There is another type o knobs.
+There is another type of knobs.
 It's useful for frequencies.
 It produces
 exponential values in the given range:

 ~~~haskell